nextauthjs/next-auth/docs/docs/providers/boxyhq-saml.md

 ---
 id: boxyhq-saml
-title: BoxyHQ SAML Jackson
+title: BoxyHQ SAML
 ---

 ## Documentation

-BoxyHQ SAML Jackson is an open source service that handles the SAML login flow as an OAuth 2.0 flow, abstracting away all the complexities of the SAML protocol.
+BoxyHQ SAML is an open source service that handles the SAML login flow as an OAuth 2.0 flow, abstracting away all the complexities of the SAML protocol.

-You can deploy SAML Jackson as a separate service or embed it into your app using our NPM library.
+You can deploy BoxyHQ SAML as a separate service or embed it into your app using our NPM library.
 [Check out the documentation for more details](https://boxyhq.com/docs/jackson/deploy)

 ## Configuration